 ‘And I’m sure,’ Eli said, ‘you had your hands in your pockets the whole time.’

 ‘Never mind where my hands were.
-Let’s just say, with our inhibitions having dissolved in the red wine, we stared into each other’s eyes.
-Then I gave her a light kiss on her cheek.
-She backed away for a moment, wide-eyed, as though I was the first man to have ever done this to her.
-Damn, I thought, she’s beautiful as I continued starring into her eyes.
-Slowly, I leaned into her and kissed her again, this time on her lips.
+Let’s just say, with our inhibitions having dissolved in the wine; we stared into each other’s eyes.
+Then I gave her a light kiss on the cheek.
+She backed away for a moment, wide-eyed, as though I was the first man that had ever kissed her.
+Damn, I thought, she’s beautiful, as I continued to stare into her eyes.
+Slowly, I leaned in towards her and kissed her again, this time on the lips.

-‘By then I had become overwhelmed with hot desire for her, but still, a bit concerned I might be overplaying my hand – quite literally, which was now under her blouse and bra, stroking her firm, yet supple breasts.
-I expected some resistance, but there was none – none at all, as she kissed me more sensuously than ever as if to encourage me.
+‘By then I was overwhelmed with hot desire for her, but concerned I might be overplaying my hand – quite literally, which was now under her blouse and bra, stroking her firm, yet supple breasts.
+I expected some resistance, but there was none – none at all, as she kissed me even more sensuously, as if to encourage me.

 ‘That was… until Rome called!
-It was just then her damned mobile rang, and we both knew it was all over.
-She told whoever it was, that she had been delayed, but would be back promptly.
-Perhaps she thought this was God’s way of saving her virginity for His service, but I’ve never before seen a young woman appear so frightened and upset.
-At once, she straightened her clothes and hair, thanked me for the wonderful evening, gave me a quick kiss on my cheek and ran out the door, before I could say anything.
-I watched her run down the hall still carrying her shoes.
-I imagined she was crying; having lost what we would never again experience… with me, or anyone else.
+Wouldn't you know it?
+Just then, her damned mobile rang, and we both knew it was all over.
+She told whoever it was, that she was delayed, but would be back promptly.
+Perhaps she thought this was God’s way of saving her virginity for His service, but I’ve never seen a young woman appear so frightened and upset.
+At once, she straightened her clothes and hair, and before I could say anything, she gave me a quick kiss on my cheek and ran out the door.
+I watched her run down the hall carrying her shoes.
+It seemed to me she might be crying; having lost what she would never again experience with me, or anyone else.

-‘In frustration, I imbibed what was left in the third bottle, before falling back on the bed where moments earlier, our bodies had been entangled, clinched in a tight embrace.
-I lay there in a stupor with my head spinning; then I fell off, not waking until early morning, my dishevelled clothes clinging to my body.
+‘In frustration, I imbibed what remained in the bottle, before falling back on the bed where moments earlier, our bodies were entangled in a tight embrace.
+I lay there in a stupor with my head spinning; then I fell asleep, not waking until early morning, my dishevelled clothes clinging to my body.

 ‘I never saw or heard from her again; perhaps she was paying penance after confessing her impure desires, and whatever half lies she might have told her superiors regarding a student meeting at the university that evening.’